Area of archaeological potential

 Areas of archaeological potential, also known as areas of high archaeological potential or urban archaeological zones, are locations within a country identified by archeologists as sites where buried archaeological artifacts are likely to survive.
 There are hundreds of thousands of areas of archaeological potential worldwide, yet many factors limit the excavation of them.
-There is a multitude of factors that contribute to these areas of archeological potential, mainly the environmental factors, but also political factors, and the history that the country holds.
+There is a multitude of factors that contribute to these areas of archaeological potential, mainly the environmental factors, but also political factors, and the history that the country holds.

 Environmental factors

 The environmental factors which contribute to the preserving of archaeological sites are an integral component when it comes to areas of archaeological potential.
 The key features of areas with high archaeological potential are that they are dry, cold, and waterlogged.
 These three features must have stayed at a constant state throughout the entirety of their existence, for the archaeological find to remain in a stable state.
 There are many specific features that contribute to areas of archaeological potential, but the key component is that the environmental factors remained at a constant state throughout the entirety of their existence.
-Determining which areas will be of archaeological potential is not limited to what areas have the best environmental factors but also which areas will give offer a contribution to “the knowledge of world culture and human behaviour”.
+Determining which areas will be of archaeological potential is not limited to what areas have the best environmental factors but also which areas will offer a contribution to “the knowledge of world culture and human behaviour”.